hydrodynamicstability/physicsReviewJournals/README.md

 In this age of rampant "AI summaries", I continue to value human-authored sources of authoritative, critical overviews, informed by the judgment and perspective of their authors.
 This implies that selection and distillation are in order.
 These aims compete with the goals of objectiveness and comprehensiveness sometimes suggested for these kinds of articles.
 To borrow a phrase from the [editors](https://doi.org/10.1103/RevModPhys.41.1) of *Reviews of Modern Physics*, I nurture an "appreciation for the art of criticism, or the value of synthesis of ideas and of informed and perceptive commentary about physics".
 (See also Roberto Lalli’s ["brief history of physics reviews"](https://doi.org/10.1038/s42254-018-0008-0 )).

-I start with the general physics review journals, in order of their ranking according to Clarivate’s 2025 Journal Impact Factor (JIF), from its *Journal Citation Reports*.
+I start with the general (broad-spectrum) physics review journals, in order of their ranking according to Clarivate’s 2025 Journal Impact Factor (JIF), from its *Journal Citation Reports*.
 Then I turn to review journals focusing on subdisciplines.
 I start with several review journal families, and conclude with the remaining specialty review journals that I know of and occasionally follow.
 To be clear, this list is not intended to be complete, especially for the range of subdisciplines within and adjacent to physics.
 I have restricted attention to journals published in English and that appear to be still operating at the time of writing.
 (An exception is *Advances in Chemical Physics*, which does not seem to be going anymore, but its immense importance to the literature justifies its inclusion here.)

 # Broad spectrum review journals